jerome-trc/biomorph/ATTRIB.md

 Realm667 user JoeyTD cites an unknown source as having created the sound used in Biomorph as ASHGFIRE.

 PLSCIDLE and PLSCRAIS are courtesy of id Software LLC and Midway Software Inc.

+PROXBEEP, PROXFIRE, and PROXHIT are courtesy of id Software LLC.

 VOLLFIRE is courtesy of EA Digital Illusions CE AB.